Facebook bans Myanmar military officials as company struggles to address its role in deadly ethnic violence

 Amid ongoing controversy around how Facebook lost control of its platform, the situation in Myanmar has emerged as one of the social media giant‘s biggest failings.
 Back in the spring, with the country facing a massive humanitarian crisis that forced 700,000 members of the Rohingya minority community to flee ethnic violence, the United Nations blasted Facebook for its role in spreading fake news and propaganda in the country.

 Facebook CEO Mark Zuckerberg said the company was hiring more Burmese speakers to monitor content.
 But on August 15, Reuters revealed that the platform still had more than 1,000 posts attacking the Muslim group.
-That same day, Facebook officials announced new steps to fight the problem and insisted it was making progress.
+That same day, Facebook officials announced new steps to fight the problem and insisted the company was making progress.

 “The ethnic violence in Myanmar is horrific, and we have been too slow to prevent misinformation and hate on Facebook,” the company wrote.
 “It’s why we created a dedicated team across product, engineering, and policy to work on issues specific to Myanmar earlier this year.
 Today we’re sharing details on the investments we have made and the results they have started to yield.”

-In today‘s update, the company insisted it is still making progress but admitted that the problem remains challenging.
+In today‘s update, the company insisted it is still making progress, but admitted that the problem remains challenging.

 “We continue to work to prevent the misuse of Facebook in Myanmar — including through the independent human rights impact assessment we commissioned earlier in the year,” the company wrote.
 “This is a huge responsibility, given so many people there rely on Facebook for information — more so than in almost any other country, given the nascent state of the news media and the recent rapid adoption of mobile phones.
 It’s why we’re so determined to do better in the future.”